microsoft/vscode-docs/docs/copilot/overview.md

 ![Copilot explaining a devcontainer.json file](images/overview/devcontainer-explain.png)

-As you continue asking questions, Copilot maintains the history of your conversation, and will provide related follow-up questions or commands in its response too.
+As you continue asking questions, Copilot maintains the history of your conversation, and provides related follow-up questions or commands in its response too.

 You can help Copilot provide better answers by upvoting or downvoting responses with the thumbs up and down icons in the upper right of its response.
 This provides Copilot feedback on how much it helped with your scenario so that it can help you even better in the future.